flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 ### Updating package dependencies

-When you run `flutter packages get` ('Packages Get' in IntelliJ) for the first time after adding a package, Flutter saves the concrete package version found in the `pubspec.lock` [lockfile]({{site.dart-site}}/tools/pub/glossary#lockfile).
+When you run `flutter pub get` ('Packages Get' in IntelliJ) for the first time after adding a package, Flutter saves the concrete package version found in the `pubspec.lock` [lockfile]({{site.dart-site}}/tools/pub/glossary#lockfile).
-This ensures that you get the same version again if you, or another developer on your team, run `flutter packages get`.
+This ensures that you get the same version again if you, or another developer on your team, run `flutter pub get`.

-If you want to upgrade to a new version of the package, for example to use new features in that package, run `flutter packages upgrade` ('Upgrade dependencies' in IntelliJ).
+If you want to upgrade to a new version of the package, for example to use new features in that package, run `flutter pub upgrade` ('Upgrade dependencies' in IntelliJ).
 This retrieves the highest available version of the package that is allowed by the version constraint you have specified in `pubspec.yaml`.